 Thevenet first opened its doors in September 1914 as a boarding school for girls.
-It was owned and operated by the Religious of Jesus and Mary, an international community, whose members are the heirs of an educational tradition born in France more than a century ago.
+It was owned and operated by the Religious of Jesus and Mary, an international Catholic community of women religious present in 28 countries, whose members are the heirs to an educational tradition born in France 200 years ago.

 In the late sixties it became increasingly evident that a small high school was no longer viable.
 The last senior class graduated in June 1971, and the building was converted into a retreat house, with the auditorium allocated for the use as a Montessori school.

 A group of twelve children constituted the first class in September 1971.
 The school grew rapidly, quickly attaining distinction and a maximum capacity of fifty pupils.